Sanardi/flask-sqlalchemy-api/README.md

 - You can install the dependencies with `pip install -r requirements.txt`

-- You should run 'python setup_and_seed.py' to get a local database setup and seeded with lookup data
+- You should run `python setup_and_seed.py` to get a local database setup and seeded with lookup data

 - You can then run the app with `flask run` or `python app.py` in the root directory